gauravharsha/drudge-exts/agp_fermions/README.md

 # AGP Fermi module

 This is a super algebra encompassing the bare fermionic, pairing and spin-flip SU2 algebras, with their inter- and intra-algebraic commutation relations.
 As can always be done, one can also use this module to translate the pairing and the spin-flip operators into their fermionic representation.
+There are two versions: the general index version, and the particle-hole extension.
+In the latter, all the sums over general indices (such as `p`, `q`, `r`, `s`, etc.) are broken down into a sum over occupied an virtual orbitals.

 ## Usage guidelines and a brief summary of functions